-You may choose coverage from 70 percent to 95 percent of your expected margin.
+Coverage levels are offered from 70-95% of your expected margin.
 A higher coverage level has a higher premium rate.
 The Catastrophic Risk Protection (CAT) coverage level is not available with MPP.

 Frequently Asked Questions

-Can I buy MPP with another Federal reinsured crop insurance policy for the same crop?
+Can I buy MPP insurance with another Federal reinsured crop insurance policy for the same crop?

 You can buy MPP and also buy a Yield Protection policy or a Revenue Protection policy (denoted as a base policy) on the same acreage.
 The base policy and the MPP policy must be purchased from the same Approved Insurance Provider, however, the base policy and the MPP policy may be purchased from a different insurance agent or insurance agency.
 If you buy a base policy you will receive a credit to your MPP premium because indemnity payments from the base policy are used to offset indemnity payments from the MPP policy.
 To receive a premium credit, the base policy type and practices must match the type and practices elected on the MPP Policy.
 You may buy any optional coverages or endorsements available for the base policy except the Supplemental Coverage Option Endorsement (SCO).
 SCO is not allowed on the crop if you purchase MPP.
 MPP cannot be purchased if you have Whole Farm Revenue Protection Policy covering the same crop in the same county.

-Must I have a loss under my base policy before I can have a loss under my MPP policy?
+Must I have a loss under my base policy before I can have a loss under my Margin Protection crop insurance policy?

 No. Losses are determined separately.
 You may have a loss under your base policy but not under your MPP policy, a loss under your MPP policy but not your base policy, a loss under both, or no loss under either policy.
 If you receive an indemnity for a yield or revenue loss under your base policy, this will be considered in determining the amount of your MPP indemnity owed.

-What effect does a loss under the base policy have on MPP?
+What effect does a loss under the base policy have on MPP insurance?

 Generally, any indemnity payments made for the base policy will occur first, with any remaining MPP indemnity payments occurring later (the following spring) after final area yields become available.
 The indemnity from the base policy, and any endorsement, is subtracted from the MPP indemnity.
 If the MPP indemnity is larger than the base policy indemnity, the amount of the MPP indemnity paid will be the difference between the MPP indemnity and the base policy indemnity, but not to exceed the total liability under MPP.
 If the MPP indemnity is smaller than the indemnity for the base policy, then no additional indemnity will be paid for the MPP policy.
 Payments received for replanting or prevented planting from a base policy, and any acreage insured under the base policy that is not eligible for MPP will not be considered.

-Could you give an example of how to calculate a loss under MPP?
+Could you give an example of how to calculate a loss under the Margin Protection plan policy?

 Assume the following outcomes occur for the crop year: